yxlao/Open3D/src/Cuda/README.md

 constructors and destructors for the client side... (works well for ImageCuda).
 - Add swap for the containers?
 (That will be really complicated for HashTable).
 - Organize some error codes for functions to return.
+- See if we should replace servers instances with pointers?

 ## Notes
 - Eigen has something wrong in their code.
 I believe not every functions